MA/MPL Dual Degree

 M.A.
 Art and Curatorial Practices in the Public Sphere / Master of Planning

 The M.A.
-Art and Curatorial Practices in the Public Sphere/Master of Planning dual-degree program, offered by the USC Roski School of Fine Arts and the USC School of Policy, Planning, and Development, provides an unusually rich opportunity for students interested in developing a new knowledge base to become a successful professional working in the arena of organizing art projects in urban public space, planning, and community development.
+Art and Curatorial Practices in the Public Sphere/Master of Planning dual-degree program, offered by the USC Roski School of Art and Design and the USC School of Policy, Planning, and Development, provides an unusually rich opportunity for students interested in developing a new knowledge base to become a successful professional working in the arena of organizing art projects in urban public space, planning, and community development.
 Los Angeles and the facilities at USC provide a unique learning laboratory to educate a more competitive professional with a better understanding of both the administration of public art and issues of urban planning.

 Students must complete the following requirements in this program: 70 units, including 28 units in the M.A.
 Art/Curatorial Practices in the Public Sphere program, 22 in policy, planning, and development, and 20 in a field of study with no more than 8 units taken from other USC programs.